Professional Development

 Cost: Free

-This free virtual event is designed to help student affiliates support one another in their business and editing practices.
+This free virtual event was designed to help student affiliates support one another in their business and editing practices.

 Fact Checking with Iva Cheung